sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 ### Main Fuel Pump

 If you follow the feed line out of the fuel tank, you will get to the car's original fuel pump inlet.
 We are going to be removing and replacing it.
-While you can leave it on and install a fuel pressure regulator, I replaced it with a low PSI fuel pump, around 2-3 PSI, to simplify the design.
-At this point we have other considerations, do you want to replace all the rubber lines with new rubber or braided stainless steel?
+While you can leave it on and install a fuel pressure regulator, I replaced it with a low PSI fuel pump, up to 4PSI, to simplify the fuel system design.
+At this point, do you want to replace all the rubber lines with new rubber or braided stainless steel?

 Since I'm cheap, I went with 5/16" rubber lines.
 It fit most places and I didn't need to use too many adapters for a different size.
 But here's a quick comparison: